contact us q&a board ARHA Banner

 6. The ARHA President, with the approval of the Chairman of the Board, shall appoint ARHA Representatives for the different areas of the country to help new clubs get started and to consult with existing clubs as needed.
 The Secretary/Treasurer shall pay reasonable expenses for the representatives in the conduct of their duties if the ARHA President or the Chairman of the Board approves these expenses in writing.

-7. The Executive Board shall appoint the Certification Committees in each state.
-When it becomes necessary for a vacancy to be filled on a Certification Committee, such as through a resignation or disciplinary action, the Chairman of the Board and the ARHA President will collaborate and make the appointment.
+7. The State Representatives in each state shall recommend the Certification judges for their state.
+When it becomes necessary for a vacancy to be filled on a Certification Committee, such as through a resignation, disciplinary action, or a shortage of active certification judges in a state, the club presidents of that state shall submit nominations to the State Representative for their state.
+The State Representatives, the Chairman of the Board and the ARHA President will collaborate and make the appointment(s).
 This is also true for committees in new Progressive Pack states or new committees within existing states.
-These appointments will be reviewed and voted on at the next meeting of the Executive Board.

 B. Members of the Executive Board: